kubernetes-sigs/kubespray/docs/metallb.md

   - 10.5.0.0/16
 ```

-The default operationg mode of MetalLB is in ["Layer2"](https://metallb.universe.tf/concepts/layer2/) but it can also operate in ["BGP"](https://metallb.universe.tf/concepts/bgp/) mode.
 By default only the MetalLB BGP speaker is allowed to run on control plane nodes.
 If you have a single node cluster or a cluster where control plane are also worker nodes you may need to enable tolerations for the MetalLB controller:

 ```yaml